Orange-Cat/MenuBackend/README.md

 The differences between v1.4 and v1.5 can be seen here: https://github.com/Orange-Cat/MenuBackend/commit/551306a894889a07969dacb866662097d0b1c945?w=1

 Version v1.6 sets up the left menu item automatically (so that it is much simpler and move obvious to move back).
+Also storing menu strings in program flash using by using F("string") instead of "string", is supported.

 **License:**
 Published under the terms of the version 2.1 of the GNU Lesser General Public License (see MenuBacked.h for details).